tcatm/l3roamd/README.md

 Ideally, I'd like to split this up into multiple daemons communicating using standardized protocols:

+## Building l3roamd

+### Build
+in the root of this project, run: mkdir build cd build cmake .. make make install

+to build and install the program.

+### Dependencies
+The following programs / libraries are needed to build and run l3roamd:
+ - libnl-genl
+ - libjson-c
+ - kmod-tun

 ## Managing clients

 l3roamd will directly monitor a set of interfaces for clients.